 - To complete this meal, I served my chicken thighs with jasmine rice, but plain white rice, sticky rice, couscous, mashed potatoes, cauliflower mash, or just roasted vegetables would also be great!

-Whether you are entertaining friends and family this holiday season, or just trying to get dinner on the dang table, this Skillet Honey & Pomegranate Chicken is for YOU!
+Whether you are entertaining friends and family this holiday season, or just trying to get dinner on the dang table, these Skillet Honey Pomegranate Chicken Thighs are for YOU!

 Until Thursday friends, Cheers – to sanity saving skillet chicken.